iamkirankumaryadav/Library/Data Science/Normalization vs Standardization.md

 - **transform():** Transforms data based on what it learns from **fit()** | Apply on the train and test set.
 - **fit_transform():** First learn and then apply in place | Apply only on the train set.
 - Prevents **data leakage**: **Sharing information** of **train set** with **test set**.
+- Data Leakage happens when the scaling parameters calculated from the entire dataset are applied to the training and test sets.

 ```python
 # Create instance: